 - 1 pint grape tomatoes cut in half

-- 1/2 of a small red onion thinly sliced
+- 1/3 cup thinly sliced red onion about half of a small red onion

 - Steam broccoli over a large sauce pan of simmering water using a fitted steamer basket.
 Do in batches if necessary - don't over crowd steamer basket.
 Steam broccoli for about 90 seconds (or up to 2 minutes based on your preferences).
 Don't over cook the broccoli!Broccoli should be bright green and still crunchy.
 Drain and plunge into ice water for about 1 minute, then remove broccoli to a colander and allow to drain completely on a clean kitchen towl while you prepare the remaining ingredients.